Frequently Asked Questions and Answers

-Yes, the logo may be used and is supplied in the form of camera-ready artwork.
+Yes, the logo may be used and is supplied in the form of both electronic and camera-ready artwork (camera-ready upon request).
 The logo, however, may not appear on your company’s product.
 Logo-use guidelines are provided along with the certificate and camera-ready artwork.

 What is your success rate for registration on the first audit?
 The second audit?
 What is the typical number of attempts required?

 PJR, in its history, has had only one client who was not granted certification following the first audit.
 PJR is extremely proud of its outstanding track record regarding certification of its clients.

 PJR boasts of having registered many Fortune 500 companies, but works with firms of all sizes and types to promote our approach to auditing as a “win-win” situation.
 The registrar-client relationship is a long-term one, developed through a combination of communication, auditor expertise and service.
 We also offer the following advantages: